pydanny/pydanny.github.com/posts2013/2013-05-03-tools-we-used-to-write-2scoops.rst

     By defining \inlinecode{TimeStampedModel} as an abstract base class \index{abstract base classes} when we define a new class that inherits from it, Django doesn't create a \inlinecode{model\_utils.time\_stamped\_model} table when syncdb is run.

-Once I got the hang of LaTeX, then began the hard work of converting the book's current content from Apple Pages That was a couple weeks of grueling effort on my part.
+Once I got the hang of LaTeX, then began the hard work of converting the book's current content from Apple Pages.
+That was a couple weeks of grueling effort on my part while Audrey wrote more book material.
 Daily I would request a new LaTeX customizations, which Audrey would address.
 However, as she was working on literally rewriting the content of a dozen chapters including templates, testing, admin, and logging my interruptions became an issue.
 So we enlisted the help of Italian economist and LaTeX expert Laura Gelsomino.
 Thanks to her the desired text formatting was achieved.

-During the conversion process we also rewrote every single code example, putting them into easily testable projects, and pull them into via use of custom LaTeX commands called ``\goodcodefile{}`` and ``\badcodefile{}``.
+During the conversion process we rewrote every single code example, putting them into easily testable projects, and pulled them into the book via use of custom LaTeX commands called ``\goodcodefile{}`` and ``\badcodefile{}``.

 Eventually I joined Audrey on rewriting and reviewing chapters and on February 28th, the beta was launched.
 LaTeX generates lean PDFs so the book came in at just 1.6 MB while adding a whopping 50 pages (25% more) of content.